 - 1) Place clean fresh eggs in a pan.
 (It’s best to have eggs fill the bottom of the pan in a single layer, so if you are only boiling a few eggs, use a small pan.)

-Tip: Eggs nearing their eat by date are best to use, not only for longevity, but they are easier to peel at the end of this process.
+Tip*: Eggs nearing their eat by date are best to use, not only for longevity, but they are much easier to peel at the end of the boiling process.

 - 2) Add COLD water to the pan until it completely covers the eggs, plus about 2 inches.